cerner/terra-core/packages/terra-i18n/README.md

 ## Getting Started

-- At most time, you don't need to install this package directly.
+At most time, you don't need to install this package directly.
 Please follow [this internationalization section](../../README.md#internationalizationi18n) to set up. `Base` will install this package for you.
+- Install from [npmjs](https://www.npmjs.com): `npm install terra-i18n`

 ## Documentation